gorda/istio.io/content/en/blog/2018/egress-https/index.md

 Istio configuration artifacts.
 The Istio operators can decide dynamically which domains they allow the microservices to access.
 They can enable and disable traffic to the external domains on the fly, without redeploying the microservices.

-### Cleanup of HTTPS access to a Google Books web service
+### Cleanup of HTTPS access to a Google Books web service{#cleanup-of-https-access-to-a-google-books-web-service}

 {{< text bash >}}
 $ kubectl delete serviceentry googleapis